Xi Jinping meets with 'old friend' Bill Gates in Beijing

 US$50 MILLION

-The meeting comes ahead of an expected visit to China by US Secretary of State Antony Blinken on Sunday.
+The meeting comes ahead of an expected visit to China by US Secretary of State Antony Blinken on Sunday during which Beijing said the two countries "will exchange views on China-US relations and major international and regional issues of common interest".

+"China will state its position and concerns on China-US relations and resolutely safeguard its interests," foreign ministry spokesman Wang Wenbin told a regular briefing on Friday.

 The foundation announced it would renew a collaboration with the Global Health Drug Discovery Institute (GHDDI) - a Beijing-based group set up by Gates, the Beijing municipal government and Tsinghua University.